 - Prospective shortage of architects

-- Because of its acceptance into the IPAL program, the BAC is the only college in all of New England where students are permitted to start taking the AREs before receiving their degrees.
+- Because of the BAC's acceptance into the IPAL program, students are permitted to start taking the AREs before receiving their degrees.